King & Shaxson Asset Management - Ethical MPS (multiple)

 Aims to avoid companies that do significant harm.
 This originates from the EU’s sustainable finance ‘DNSH’ (do no significant harm) work, which is not necessarily used by UK investors.

-This fund does (and has recently) invested in newly listed companies other assets (eg bonds) which are significantly focused on the provision of products and/or services which are designed to solve environmental and/or social problems.
+Invests in newly listed companies and other assets (eg bonds) which are significantly focused on the provision of products and/or services which are designed to solve environmental and/or social problems.

 Intended Clients & Product Options